yerco/y_wsgi/README.md

 Note: This project is by no means a project that has reached a minimal level of maturity.
 It is a didactic work in progress, intended for learning and teaching purposes.

+## How This is Framework has been developed
+This framework was developed incrementally, focusing on implementing design patterns as they emerged naturally during the problem-solving process.
+The idea was to build a minimal but functional web framework while providing a hands-on learning experience in applying design patterns.

+Each design decision was made to demonstrate a specific pattern, ensuring that the framework remains simple yet educational.
+While the framework is not intended for production use, it could serve as a valuable tool for understanding the architecture and design principles behind more complex frameworks like Django and Flask.

 ## Tools of the trade
 - Python 3.11.8